Small-Loan-Studio/TGO/docs/tutorials/01-tutorial-intro.md

 like "these three switches have been pressed so the secret door is unlocked," or a higher level "this quest has started its second phase so change these NPC dialogue trees."
-The specific mechanisms you'll use to effect and react to world state will vary and we'll talk about them in the upcoming sections.
+The specific mechanisms you'll use to effect and react to world state will vary and we'll talk about them in the upcoming videos.

 So.

-The primary challenge designing for TGO is likely going to boil down to answering the question of how to decompose your ideas into a series of state changes using the tools at your disposal... which honestly sounds a lot more complex in theory than it actually is so don't worry!
-By the time we're done with this intro material you'll have everything you need to reason through beginning most situations and the eng team is always here to answer questions or provide new features.
+The primary challenge designing for TGO is likely going to boil down to answering the question of how to decompose the story into a series of state changes using the tools at your disposal... which honestly sounds a lot more complex in theory than it actually is so don't worry!
+By the time we're done with this intro material you'll have everything you need to reason through most situations and the eng team is always here to answer questions or provide new features as needed.

 [SLIDE: The Control Dock]

 Before we get into the details let's take a moment to look at the tool you'll be using for much of the TGO-specific features we've built.
+For that let's jump into Godot itself.

 [GODOT: Editor, pristine condition]